nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:falls.avif(The Qingaq mountain and the falls below.)

-And other times, in a rather dramatic fashion, it forms a glacial front, and drops _enormous_ amounts of ice into the sea.
+And other times, in a rather dramatic fashion, it drops _enormous_ amounts of ice into the sea.

 <br>

 ::bleed:fjord.avif(At 7 kilometres wide, 1 kilometre deep, and roughly 50 kilometres long, this fjord is chock-full of ice.)

 This is the Ilulissat Icefjord (_Kangia_ in Greenlandic).
-This slow moving fjord connects the glacier front (_Sermeq Kujalleq_) with the sea.
+If it looks like a dumping ground, that's because it is.
+This slow-moving fjord connects the glacier front (_Sermeq Kujalleq_) with the sea.
 Like a traffic jam from hell, it takes the ice about a year to make the journey out.

 ::image:fjord2.avif(Two men look out at the fjord from the cliff.)

-This is the most _productive_ (yes, that is indeed the word used to describe a glacier's activity) in the northern hemisphere, and the fastest.
-It flows at about 40 metres a day, to west out to the Labrador sea (to the right in this picture).
+This is the most _productive_ (yes, that is indeed the word used to describe a glacier's activity) in the northern hemisphere, and also the fastest.
+It flows at whopping 40 metres a day, to the West out to the Labrador sea (to the right in this picture).

 ::image:hat.avif(A cowboy takes a walk by the fjord.)